ghzserg/notify/Readme.md

 3. Enter any name you like
 4. Enter the bot username: `ff5msuper_bot` - it must end with `_bot`.
 5. You will receive a long token - it needs to be inserted into `mod_data/notify.txt`, replacing `{bottoken}` (e.g., `1234567890:AAAAAAAABBBBBBBBBBCCCCCCCDDDEEEEEEE`)
+6. **Find the bot you created in Telegram and send it any message**

 ### Get ChatID